joshuanallen/School_District_Analysis/README.md

 Module 4 coursework

 ## Project Overview
 School District has requested an additional analysis of their 39,170 students' state-testing results to look into evidence of academic dishonesty.
 District has provided us with standardized testing results data for each student in the district including student ID, name, gender, grade, and high school they attend.
+Additionally, the district has provided data about each school including number of students, type of school (charter or district), and school budget.

 ### Purpose of analysis
 The district has requested an additional look into the standardized testing data in response to school board's belief there was academic dishonesty related to the math and reading test scores for the 9th grade class at Thomas High School (THS).
 The purpose of this analysis to remove the testing results for the 9th grade students at THS and report the differences in the following data summaries:

 1. District Summary
 2. Per School Summary
 3. How removing 9th grade results from data affects Thomas High School's passing metrics relative to the other schools